Make Money while Having Fun

 But, I have good news for you!
 You don’t have to do all the research and learn how to dozens of new things on your own.

-I found a guide that has compiled all the information (and even the forms) that you’ll need, to get your quilt shop started on the right foot.
+I found a guide that has compiled all the information (and even the forms) that you’ll need, to get your quilt shop startup business on the right foot.
 And it’s written for someone who has never started a business before.

 You’ll need to know these things.
 After all, you’re not just starting a business.
 You’re building a community of quilters who will become your loyal customers and friends.